 The legal relationship between you and your Individual Contract Partner and all disputes arising out of or in connection with this present license agreement are subject to, and are to be determined in accordance with, the laws the contract which your Individual Contract Partner is also subjected to; if there is doubt as to the applicable law, the law of the Federal Republic of Germany (FRG) applies.
-If you are a merchant, a legal entity under public law or a special fund under public law or if you have no general place of jurisdiction in the country of the headquarters of your Individual Contract Partner or if you transfer your domicile or usual place of residence from this country after conclusion of the contract or if your domicile or usual place of jurisdiction for all disputes arising out of or in connection with this present nVision-i TUA is the headquarters of your Individual Contract Partner is free to file law suits at its headquarters and may in particular apply for instruments and seek interim legal protection.
+If you are a merchant, a legal entity under public law or a special fund under public law or if you have no general place of jurisdiction in the country of the headquarters of your Individual Contract Partner or if you transfer your domicile or usual place of residence from this country after conclusion of the contract or if your domicile or usual place of residence is unknown at the time of filing of a law suit, the exclusive place of jurisdiction for all disputes arising out of or in connection with this present nVision-i TUA is the headquarters of your Individual Contract Partner; your Individual Contract Partner is free to file law suits at its headquarters and may in particular apply for instruments and seek interim legal protection.